cvxgrp/cvxpygen/README.md

 # CVXPYgen - Code generation with CVXPY

-CVXPYgen takes a convex optimization problem family modeled with CVXPY and generates a corresponding solver in C.
+CVXPYgen takes a convex optimization problem family modeled with CVXPY and generates a custom solver implementation in C.
-This custom solver is specific to the problem family and accepts different parameter values.
+This generated solver is specific to the problem family and accepts different parameter values.
 In particular, this solver is suitable for deployment on embedded systems.
+In addition, CVXPYgen creates a Python wrapper for prototyping and desktop (non-embedded) applications.

+An overview of CVXPYgen can be found in our [manuscript](https://web.stanford.edu/~boyd/papers/cvxpygen.html).

 CVXPYgen accepts CVXPY problems that are compliant with [Disciplined Convex Programming (DCP)](https://www.cvxpy.org/tutorial/dcp/index.html).
 DCP is a system for constructing mathematical expressions with known curvature from a given library of base functions.